mobispectral/mobicom23_mobispectral/README.md

 There are three main components of MobiSpectral to evaluate:
 - Hyperspectral Reconstruction
-- Classification of Organic Fruits
+- Identification of Organic Fruits
 - Mobile Application

 ## Hyperspectral Reconstruction